 Lauren Tilton is an Assistant Professor of Digital Humanities in the Department of Rhetoric & Communication Studies at the University of Richmond and a Research Fellow in the Digital Scholarship Lab.
 Her work fits loosely within visual studies but she has introduced many in DH to something she and her frequent collaborator Taylor Arnold call distant viewing; a suite of methods as well as a theoretical framework that uses computers to look for meaningful patterns in image data.June 2, 2021

 Thomas Padilla, Director of Information Systems and Technology Strategy at the Center for Research Libraries, joins Penn's Dr. Jennifer Garcon to discuss the Collections As Data project, reparative justice practices in DH, and the possibilities and pitfalls of the word community.April 19, 2021

-Lauren Klein is an Associate Professor at Emory University and Price Lab fellow Nicky Agate joined Lauren Klein over Zoom to talk about Lauren's book, Data Feminism, co-authored with Catherine D’Ignazio.
-Lauren and Nicky discuss the intersection of feminist thinking and data science, the genesis of data visualization, and how data can be used for social good.February 1, 2021
+Lauren Klein is an Associate Professor at Emory University.
+Price Lab fellow Nicky Agate joined Lauren over Zoom to talk about her book, Data Feminism, co-authored with Catherine D’Ignazio.
+Their discussion delves into the intersection of feminist thinking and data science, the genesis of data visualization, and how data can be used for social good.February 1, 2021

 The Price Lab podcast is back for a second season!
 Our first guest, Sylvester A. Johnson (Director of the Virginia Tech Center for Humanities), is a nationally recognized humanities scholar specializing in the study of race, technology, and religion.October 20, 2020